xDocka15/DE2_Projekt/README.md

 Stopwatch and alarm clock.

-Enables you to choose between stopwatch which counts up to each second up to 100 hours and alarm clock (timer) which lets you set a time after which a LED will turn on.
+Enables you to choose between stopwatch which counts up each second up to 100 hours and alarm clock (timer) which lets you set a time after which a LED will turn on.

 ## Software description